Posted on February 02 2018

 There's always a niggling guilt that comes with my perennial desire to take January "off".
 To hog it all to myself, just slightly rationalized by the excuse that it is, after all, my birthday month.
 But guilt be damned, that is exactly what I did this January.
 I took it off from the usual routine of life and commitments.
 I wanted very little in the way of noise, obligations or company.
 Instead, I spent hours on my computer, working through the past year to make my Year in Review book, have you taken a gander?
 I organized and backed up photos, cleaned out old internet bookmarks, deleted outdated emails, went through all my paper files and did away with anything that was ancient or irrelevant.
 I spent my time reflecting on the last year and clearing space for the year ahead.
 It was such a shift from the busy, chaotic work and revelry of December and though I feel a bit bad for my lack of productivity and sociability, I am truly grateful for the opportunity to have all that time to myself.
 Oh and I started learning Spanish too!

-That said, I have some photos from a few, rare moments where I wondered beyond the seat in front of my computer at the dinning room table...
+That said, I have some photos from a few, rare moments where I wondered beyond my seat in front of the computer...

 We usually have a backyard wiener roast with neighbours on New Year's Eve and we burn our regrets from the year to clear the slate, but it was so cold on the 31st (-40C with the windchill) that we only went out briefly for the regrets part.
 So when the weather broke and it warmed up in early January, we decided on a redo with a fire and bratwurst roast.
 I think the fire at night in the winter was a first for us and it was surprisingly fun and cozy!
 Maybe I'm tapping into something primeval here?